agenticaiau/roo-custom-agents-rules-generator/.roo/rules/global-rules/readme.md

 Rules in this folder will have alwaysApply: true with blank descriptions and globs.

-These are equivalent to the root project .cursorrules files (which are now deprecated and may be removed in a future cursor version)
+These are equivalent to the root project .roorules files (which are now deprecated and may be removed in a future roo version)